-It is even header to clear algae or ammonia in a saltwater pool, this is because saltwater pools always need higher Cya level between 70ppm to 80ppm, and this will require more chlorine to raise and maintain FCL at 28ppm for 70ppm Cya and at 31ppm for 80ppm Cya.
+It is even header to clear algae or ammonia in a saltwater pool, this is because saltwater pools always need a higher Cya level between 70ppm to 80ppm, and this will require more chlorine to raise and maintain FCL at 28ppm for 70ppm Cya and 31ppm for 80ppm Cya.

 To understand the shock level to maintain in your pool depending on your Cyanuric acid level, refer to Chlorine/Cya Chart by trouble free pool.

-Since clearing ammonia in a swimming or spa is harder and needs more initial doses of chlorine, after adding the initial chlorine to achieve your shock level depending on the level of your Cya, you will be measuring your FCL every 15-20 minutes every day and raising it back to your SLAM level by adding more chlorine, this might take a lot of chlorine and a few days to clear all the ammonia in your pool.
+Since clearing ammonia in a swimming pool or spa is harder and needs more initial doses of chlorine, after adding the initial chlorine to achieve your shock level depending on the level of your Cya, you will be measuring your FCL every 15-20 minutes every day and raising it back to your SLAM level by adding more chlorine, this might take a lot of chlorine and a few days to clear all the ammonia in your pool.

-Just like clearing ammonia, clearing mustard or yellow algae may also need this kind of frequent water testing and addition of more chlorine.
+Just like clearing ammonia, clearing mustard or yellow algae may also need this kind of frequent water testing and the addition of more chlorine.

-However, if you are fighting black or green algae, you can measure your FCL at least after 3-6 six hours and raise it back to your shock level by adding more chlorine, which unlike clearing ammonia and mustard algae, might need at most only two additions of chlorine a day everyday until you clear all the algae.
+However, if you are fighting black or green algae, you can measure your FCL at least after 3-6 six hours and raise it back to your shock level by adding more chlorine, which unlike clearing ammonia and mustard algae, might need at most only two additions of chlorine a day every day until you clear all the algae.